 The Marriott card does not include two benefits that you’ll get from the basic Bonvoy card: complimentary Boingo WiFi access and ShopRunner membership.

 The terms of the Bonvoy Boundless are, again, almost the same as the Marriott Bonvoy card, with one big difference: The $95 annual fee is not waived the first year.
 It’s not clear why this fee isn’t waived the first year, because there don’t seem to be any extra rewards or benefits to balance it out.
 You’ll just have to pay more for basically the same card product.

 There are no foreign transaction fees with the Marriott Bonvoy Boundless card.

 Overall we recommend going with the Marriott Bonvoy card because its fee is waived the first year, saving you $95 from the start.
 But if you strongly prefer Chase cards over American Express you may choose otherwise.

 Read more in our Review of the Marriott Bonvoy Boundless Credit Card from Chase

 Many big hotel brands have their own co-branded cards, and if you’d rather stay with Hilton over Marriott you should consider the Hilton Honors American Express Surpass® Card (Review).
 It’s on the same fee level as the Marriott Bonvoy card, with similar rewards and benefits.

 |Introductory Bonus Offer|

-You’ll earn quite a lot of points per dollar with this card — at least 30X at Hilton properties.
-But Hilton points aren’t valued as highly as Marriott Bonvoy points, so the actual return on your spending will be comparable.
+You’ll earn quite a lot of points per dollar with this card, but Hilton points aren’t valued as highly as Marriott Bonvoy points, so the actual return on your spending will be comparable.

 If you value those points at 0.4–1 cent each, you’d be getting a cash back equivalent of 12–30% at Hilton properties.